drpout/libpricealarm/README.md

 libpricealarm
 =============

-Java alarms triggered when price crosses a boundary or surprasses given variation.
+Java alarms triggered when price crosses a boundary or surpasses given variation.